Rajpratik71/Mininet-wiki/Web-Interface-for-Sharing-Mininet-Systems.md

 I have already evaluated various existing open source PyPI clone and find that `djangopypi2` is quite functional and maintained relatively well.
 If I am allowed to use djangopypi2 as a base, then 1 & 2 are already done.
 However, I am still waiting for some reply regarding to the licensing issue.

 <i>BL: Having a separate project that uses the FreeBSD license is fine.
-It's just important for Mininet that everything be open source and that everything that's part of Mininet proper be under a permissive BSD/MIT/Apache style license.</i>
+It's just important for Mininet that user packages be open source and that everything that's part of Mininet proper be under Mininet's permissive BSD/MIT-style license.
+One interesting question is: do we have license requirements for submitted code?
+Probably we want to allow any Open Source license as PyPI does, and allow it to be specified on the package page.
+I think we may not want to require BSD-style licensing for all packages or Mininet-based systems that aren't part of Mininet proper, because some of them may include GPL code and we don't want to exclude them on licensing grounds.
+For full system images, we might consider permitting some closed-source components as long as they can be distributed freely, but the goal is to have something which people can examine and build upon.</i>

 Other things worth mentioning:
 - Wrapper script to upload/download modules should be developed.
 If I use djangopypi2 as our package server, then the commands needed to upload/download modules are quite long e.g.: